-1. Attendance and Participation

-- ▶ Please make every effort to be seated and prepared for class by 6:30 and following break.
-Attendance will be taken at the beginning of most, if not all, sessions.
+1. Attendance and Participation > Please make every effort to be seated and prepared for class by 11:15.
+Attendance will be taken at the beginning of most, if not all, classes.
 Students are expected to attend each class session with an engaged frame of mind.
 Students should be prepared to contribute thoughtful conversation to the topics under discussion.
-Absence from class session typically results in a deduction of 1 mark.
+Absence from class typically results in a deduction of 1 mark.
 Class participation is assessed on the balance.
-Students whose attendance is perfect but who are otherwise unengaged with class material and discussion should anticipate a B for this portion of their grade. - > Students may enhance their participation grade by contributing commentary and analysis to online discussion forums found on Moodle. - > Students physically in class but otherwise engaged in non-class activities are simply in the same room and may be assessed as absent.
+Students whose attendance is perfect but who are otherwise unengaged with class material and discussion should anticipate a B- for this portion of their grade.

+- Students may enhance their participation grade by contributing commentary and analysis to online discussion forums found on Moodle. - Students physically in class but otherwise engaged in non-class activities are simply in the same room and may be assessed as absent.
 This can negatively effect participation evaluation as well.
-Students who regularly arrive late, leave in the middle, or depart early may be marked as absent. - > Students absent from 12 or more class sessions automatically receive a failing grade for the course.
-(We have 13 nights of classes, but 26 sessions.)
+Students who regularly arrive late, leave in the middle, or depart early may be marked as absent. - > Students absent from 12 or more classes automatically receive a failing grade for the course.